 Our 60-minute workshop will cover some of the following topics:

 How to keep a conversation going

 Nikki Sawhney is the Director and Founder of the New England School of Protocol and provides workshops & classes in social skills, dining etiquette & modern manners to children, teenagers and adults.
 Nikki is a graduate of the prestigious American School of Protocol in Atlanta, Georgia where she received professional training earning Certification in Corporate, Business and Children's Etiquette.
 She has also trained under William Hanson, a British etiquette expert and a tutor for the international protocol and hospitality consultancy firm The English Manner.
 She holds a Bachelor of Science in Business Administration and has worked in finance on Wall Street and in the retail industry.
 Through the New England School of Protocol, Nikki teaches her students how to convey confidence, courtesy, and be self-reliant in any social and dining situation.
 For more information please visit www.newenglandschoolofprotocol.com.

-Location: Hopkinton Town Hall, lower level conference room, 18 Main St.
+Location: Lower Level Conference Hopkinton Town Hall, 18 Main Street

 If you withdraw from a program at any time prior to two weeks before the program start date, you will receive an account credit good towards other Parks and Recreation programs.
 Account credits do not expire.
 Account credit will not be issued if the cancellation takes place within two weeks of the program start date.
 Cancellations due to a medical emergency will have the option to receive an account credit or a refund at any time with proper medical documentation.
 If a program is cancelled by Parks and Recreation, you will have the option to receive an account credit or a refund for that program.
 The processing fee associated with all credit card transactions will not be refunded.